jaylikesbunda/Flipper-IR-Formatter/naming.md

 2. **Verify Data**: Double-check all metadata and button names for accuracy.

-3. **Compress Files**: If submitting multiple files, compress them into a `.zip` archive while preserving the folder structure.

-4. **Provide Contact**: Include your contact information or GitHub username if others need to reach out for clarifications (optional).

-5. **License Agreement**: By submitting, you agree that your contributions can be used and distributed under the project's license terms.

 ## 6. Example IR File Structure

 An example of a properly formatted `.ir` file: